muchip/fmca/README.md

 ## Installation
-FMCA is a header only library
+FMCA is a header only library.
+It depends on [Eigen](https://eigen.tuxfamily.org), which has to be installed in advance.

+Moreover, thanks to [pybind11](https://github.com/pybind/pybind11), FMCA may be compiled into a python module.
-The current implementation provides a pybind11 interface for python, which can be compiled using cmake:
+To this end, pybind11 needs to be installed as well.
+Afterwards, the module can simply be compiled using cmake:
 ```
 mkdir build
 cd build